Job Interviewing #1: What is Behavioral Interviewing?

-Behavioral interviewing is a popular approach to screening candidates based on a philosophy that a comprehensive assessment of the past behavior and experiences of a candidate is a reliable indicator of his/her response to identical situations in the future.
+Behavioral interviewing is a popular approach to screening job candidates.
+It is based on a philosophy that assessing a candidate’s past behavior and experiences is a reliable indicator of his/her response to identical situations in the future.

 Traditional Interviewing v/s Behavioral Interviewing

-The objective of screening candidates is to recognize their characteristics, personalities, skills and experiences to determine each candidate’s fit for a position.
-As opposed to asking hypothetical questions in the traditional interviewing practice, in behavioral interviews, interviewers ask specific questions intended to elicit concrete examples that may reveal if the candidate demonstrated particular behaviors or skills in the past.
+Screening candidates gives interviewers a glimpse into an applicant’s characteristics, skills, and experiences to determine their fit for a position.
+Unlike a traditional interview, which poses hypothetical questions, in behavioral interviews interviewers ask questions intended to elicit concrete examples that reveal whether the candidate demonstrated particular behaviors or skills in the past.

 For example, instead of asking a candidate, “How will you deal with a team member who was not pulling his weight on a project?” as in a traditional interview, an interviewer using the behavioral interviewing technique may ask, “Describe a project where one of your teammates was not pulling his weight.
 What did you do?
 Did he change?”